Catharus minimus aliciae

 Migrants occur late Apr-late May, although there is an earlier report with details 13 Apr 2008 in Otoe Co.
 There are additional early undocumented reports 12 Apr 1999 N. P. Dodge Park, Omaha, Douglas Co, 15 Apr 1993 Boone Co, 18 Apr 1999 Fontenelle Forest, Sarpy Co, 22 Apr 1958 Adams Co, and 23 Apr 1961 Nemaha Co.
 There are about 34 Panhandle reports 26 Apr-30 May.

 Spring 2015 saw numerous reports, involving a total of some 26 individuals, west to Hamilton Co, where one was found 14 May.
 There were an amazing 40+ reports of at least 50 individuals in 2016, including counts of 10-11 at Fontenelle Forest, Sarpy Co 13-14 May.
+Also notable were the 32 reports in 2019 involving some 26 individuals 7-22 May.

 This species is said to migrate later in spring than any other Catharus thrush except Bicknell’s Thrush (Lowther et al 2018).